 If you have kids, you won’t want to miss The Southeast Alaska Discovery Center or the Great Alaska Lumberjack Show.
 Both are educational, interactive and fun.
 The age of the kids will play a role in your selections.

-What are your favorite things to do in Ketchikan, Alaska?
+What are your favorite things to see and do in Ketchikan, Alaska?

-Thank you to Dragon London of the Ketchikan Visitors Bureau for assistance with this post.
+Thank you to Dragon London formerly of the Ketchikan Visitors Bureau for assistance with this post.

 All photos by Nancy D. Brown